-A Modulo reserves 4 kB of memory as space available for developer-defined device attributes is 4 kB.
+A Modulo reserves 4 kB of memory as space available for developer-defined attributes – your profile cannot exceed this.
 As you add attributes to your profile, check the Profile RAM Usage indicator at the top of the Attributes window to see remaining space:

 The blue bar indicates space used by developer-defined attributes.
 Hover over the indicator to view actual remaining space, in bytes and percentage.
 For more details, read Device Attribute RAM Size.